guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 To allow communication between the applications running in a container to the host achine machine just use the address `host.docker.internal`.

 Almost every <strong style="color: #d79921">container engine's networking model is based</strong> on plug-ins.
 These plug-ins describe how these packets get routed to containers.
+Third party network drivers can be installed through network plugins, which can be found on Docker Hub or through GitHub.

 Some plug-ins will send these packets to containers through virtual network card in the local machine.
 Other plug-ins might give container "real network cards" that work with the network card on the local machine to receive packets appropriately.

+<span style="color:#98971a">Weaveworks Weave Net</span> plugin is the most popular network plugin.
+It allows to create virtual networks for containers that span multiple hosts.
+It comes with additional features, like service discovery and network policies.

 <strong style="color: #b16286">Every container</strong> <strong style="color: #d79921">uses the bridge docker network</strong> by default.
 It connects docker containers to a virtual bridge network installed on the host machine.